 Fluido Favorites Spring’16

 Even if we are still in winter, we can already feel the Spring in the air.
-And with the coming Spring and the increasing amount of sunshine there is a new release from Salesforce!
+And with the coming Spring and the increasing amount of sunshine, there is a new release from Salesforce!
 Our team had a look at the Salesforce Spring ‘16 release and assembled the features which caught our attention the most.
-Don’t forget the rest of the new features and improvements either, check them out in the release notes.
+Don’t forget the rest of the new features and improvements either; check them out in the release notes.

-- Person Accounts: Supported in Lightning Experience (Beta): It is still in beta but it looks promising.
-With person accounts you can extend the standard business-to-business account model to include business-to-consumer sales.
+- Person Accounts: Supported in Lightning Experience (Beta): It is still in beta, but it looks promising.
+With person accounts, you can extend the standard business-to-business account model to include business-to-consumer sales.
 What a great way to capture information about the individuals you do business with!

 - Reports and Dashboards: Analyze Your Data in Lightning Experience: Lightning Reports are getting better.
 Now you get more out of your data.
 The improved features include a completely new report run page which is nice and easy to read and filter.
 These animated and interactive charts truly bring your data to life!
 There is also a new dashboard editor that supports flexible layouts and components that span columns and rows.

 - Edit Inline in Lightning Experience: Popular inline edit from Salesforce Classic.
 Salesforce users can now edit individual fields on a record details tab in the lightning experience and easily edit multiple fields at once.
-And there’s more: Do you know that feeling when you’re editing a record and accidentally navigate the page?
+And there’s more: Do you know that feeling when you’re editing a record and accidentally navigating the page?
 Now you’ll be warned if you try to leave the page before saving.

 - Lightning Experience Now Supports Customer Groups: You can now create groups that allow customers and add customers to those groups in Lightning Experience.
 This feature is now available in both Lightning Experience and Salesforce Classic!